FedericoCantarelli/FedericoCantarelli/README.md

 ## Personal Projects 🚀
 Data and development are not only my job, but they are also my hobby.
 For this reason, I like to constantly learn new programming languages or computer science framework. <br/>
 I’m currently learning 🌱
-* Full Stack Web Development with Python and Django
+* Google Cloud Professional Data Engineer learning path
 * Data Science, Data Pipeline and ML Enginnering on GCP
-* Deep Learning and ANN with Pytorch and Keras
+* Flutter
+* Go
 * Algorithmic Forex Trading with Python

 ## Currently Reading 📘
-* Project Management, Achieving Competitive Advantage, Jeffrey K. Pinto, Pearson
 * Google BigQuery The Definitive Guide, Valliappa L., Jordan T., o'Reilly